MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/custom-api.md

 ## Create a custom API

 A Custom API may or may not include logic implemented with a plug-in.
-Using Dataverse business events, you may create a Custom API without a plug-in to pass data about an event that other subscribers will respond to.
+Using [Microsoft Dataverse business events](business-events.md), you may create a Custom API without a plug-in to pass data about an event that other subscribers will respond to.

 However, in other cases it is expected that the message you create performs some kind of logic using a plug-in.
 You can approach the development of your custom API by: